 She starred in iconic musicals that are the legacies of Lebanon’s entertainment industry.
 Fairouz performed on grand stages, including Royal Albert Hall in London, Carnegie Hall in New York and John F. Kennedy Center for the Performing Arts in Washington, D.C.

-“Her melodies combined Lebanese and European instruments while her voice transcended boundaries to gather fans from Lebanon and from across the world, according to Virginia Danielson, an expert on Middle Eastern music at NYU Abu Dhabi.”
-Source
+Forbes Middle East wrote about her: “Her melodies combined Lebanese and European instruments while her voice transcended boundaries to gather fans from Lebanon and from across the world, according to Virginia Danielson, an expert on Middle Eastern music at NYU Abu Dhabi.”

 Elie Saab is, without a doubt, one of the world’s greatest fashion designers.
-He is a regular in international fashion shows and has many boutiques spread across Europe, North America and in the Middle East!
+He is a regular in international fashion shows and has many boutiques spread across Europe, North America, and the Middle East!
 Elie Saab’s gowns steal the limelight on every red carpet!

 This year, Forbes named him the best fashion designer from the Middle East!
 We are not surprised at all!